Our Directors and Staff

 President

 Michael has a long history in the arts.
 He started with an undergraduate degree in Art Education from the University of Dallas, wanting to become an art teacher.
 Once completing his Texas teaching certification he embarked on a journey to Graduate school at the Indiana State University where he received his Masters of Fine Arts with concentrations in Ceramics and Photography.
 He then spent the next 18 years in the educational system both private and public in various roles from Art Teacher, director of Technology, and finally a technology interaction specialist.
 He has since moved to the corporate education world where he teaches professionals about cybersecurity.
-Michael discovered glass in undergraduate school and reignited his passion for the medium 6 years ago while working for Fort Worth ISD.
-This was when he discovered SiNaCa Studios and their impact they have on students and residents of Fort Worth.
-From that point on he has tried to help the studio in any way he can from volunteering, renting studio time, and participating in the board.
-He looks forward to many more years of being a part of the SiNaCa Studios.

 Board Member